litehelpers/android-database-sqlcipher-build-fix/README.md

 Note that this version build branch does not externalize the SQLCipher or OpenSSL dependencies.

+(This version build branch is only intended to be a baseline for more customized NDK JAR builds, not expected to produce a NDK JAR usable from JNI.)

 <!-- N/A - NOT SUPPORTED with this JAR build:
 ### Download Source and Binaries